 A continuous green corridor will sweep through the district from west to east – providing a beautifully landscaped, green and car-free pathway from Battersea Power Station all the way to Vauxhall Cross.
 Along its route the park will open out into a variety of open spaces and will extend off into the new developments, linking up with other public squares, shopping parades, hotels, parks and gardens.

 This extraordinary green channel will be entirely open to the public and a focal point for shopping, sports, leisure and recreation, outdoor events and all forms of community life.
 Its edges will be lined with homes, shops, cafes, leisure venues and other attractions to draw people in and activate the space.

-The Nine Elms Park will be delivered in stages as a series of neighbouring brownfield investment sites are redeveloped – each one forming a new link in the green corridor.
+The Nine Elms Park is being delivered in stages as a series of neighbouring brownfield investment sites are redeveloped – each one forming a new link in the green corridor.
 Its conception and design has been a collaborative process between neighbouring landowners and their consultant teams, the area’s two local authorities and the GLA.
-This innovative, partnership approach to spatial planning will provide an exceptional new amenity for the new Nine Elms on the South Bank.
+This innovative, partnership approach to spatial planning will provide an exceptional new amenity for the new Nine Elms.

 The Nine Elms Vauxhall Partnership is now exploring management arrangements for the area’s new public spaces which would see them play host to a range of exciting outdoor events and attractions.